-The Golden Bay Milk & Honey Race - Sunday 22rd October 2017
+The Golden Bay NBS Milk & Honey Race - Sunday 21st October 2018

 The Golden Bay MTB Club's NBS Milk and Honey race is a special event that incorporates the two disciplines of road biking and mountain biking, combining them into one event.
 It includes a road climb of 790 metres up the Takaka Hill, and continues down the Rameka Track, one of NZ’s classic downhill single track mountain bike